microsoft/AI-Developer-Plugin-for-Eclipse/Test Scenarios/SAP/Writing Data from a table to a file.md

 Test this further by adding a new comment before download table code to write data in json format.

-select all lines with the below code to test this function
+select all lines below loop code to test this function
 <code>*Rewrite above code to concatenate fields from it_customer in json format.</code>
 Remove any command like text from the editor to make it more accurate